idurar/idurar-erp-crm/SECURITY.md

 This security policy covers the security of this repository and its code.
 If you discover a security vulnerability related to this repository, please report it responsibly.

 ### Responsible Disclosure Process
-#### Option 1: Reporting directly via Github
+#### Option 1: Reporting via Email

-1. **Contact Us**: Contact [@salahlalami](https://github.com/salahlalami) with details of the vulnerability.
+1. **Contact Us**: Send an email to [security@idurarapp.com](mailto:security@idurarapp.com) with details of the vulnerability.
 Please provide a clear and concise description of the issue, any potential impact, and a step-by-step demonstration if possible.
 Please do not include sensitive information in your initial email.

 2. **Confirmation**: We will acknowledge receipt of your report within [X] business days and provide an estimated timeline for when you can expect a response.